 Nina writes that while she might not have changed how all her friends think, the person who’s changed the most is Nina.
 Now when she volunteers with animals, Nina educates visitors about the more “dangerous” animals as well.
 And she will always argue for shark conservation.

 Why Does this College Essay Topic Succeed?

 - All the keywords are addressed.
-Marina couldn’t tell her story without writing about dance.
+Nina couldn’t tell her story without writing about her love of animals.
 It was central to her identity and her application would be incomplete without it.

 Example of a Poor Essay Topic:

 David enjoyed hanging out with his friends.
 He was a good friend and liked to spend time talking with his friends while they all hung out together.
 David felt he was a loyal friend and that friends would always be important in his life.

 - The keywords are not addressed.
 It’s not clear why this topic is meaningful to David or why his application would be incomplete without it.